 2007: The College purchases neighbouring "Broadview," also known as "Butters House," to house its Advancement Department.

-2011: After a major fundraising campaign, including government funding announced in person by Prime Minister Stephen Harper, the Pat Burns Arena opens.
+2011: After a capital campaign, including government funding announced in person by Prime Minister Stephen Harper, the Pat Burns Arena opens.

 Like most schools across North America, Stanstead College was forced to temporarily suspend on-campus operations in March 2020 due to the global COVID-19 coronavirus pandemic.